 Risks and uncertainties

-Altia has categorised its risks into five classes: strategic and business risks, operational and process related risks, damage risks, financial risks and compliance risks.
-The Board of Directors assesses these central risks and the measures aiming to reduce the likelihood of their materialisation every three months.
+Altia has categorised its risks into four classes: strategic and business risks, operational and process-related risks, damage risks and financial risks.
+The Board of Directors and the Audit Committee assesses these central risks and the measures aiming to reduce the likelihood of their materialisation regularly.

 Financial risks pertain to changes in market prices, the short- and long-term adequacy of financial assets and the ability of counterparties to meet their financial obligations.